Fed To Buy $600 Billion In Treasury Bonds

 TAMARA KEITH: When the Fed uses phrases like disappointingly slow, that's not exactly a ringing endorsement of the economic recovery.

-Professor ANN OWEN (Economics, Hamilton College): The unemployment rate is unacceptably high.
+ANN OWEN: The unemployment rate is unacceptably high.
 And they're actually even worried that inflation is too low.

 KEITH: The program announced today takes aim at long-term interest rates.
 Each month through June, the Fed plans to buy $75 billion worth of Treasury bonds from banks and other investors that hold them using money it creates out of thin air, because the Fed can just do that.
 Owen says buying all those bonds should bring long-term interest rates down.

-Professor JAMES HAMILTON (Economics, UC San Diego): It will help make loans more available to small businesses.
+JAMES HAMILTON: It will help make loans more available to small businesses.
 It will make it a little bit easier for people to refinance.
 But let's not have illusions about it solving all our problems because it won't.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.